nate-browne/NotARook-ie/README.md

 1. Download xboard or winboard
     * on macOS, type `brew install xboard`
     * On linux, check out [the xboard download page](https://www.gnu.org/software/xboard/#download).
     * For windows, [check here](https://www.gnu.org/software/xboard/#tag-A1).
-Fair warning that this engine may or may not run well on windows (haven't tested it).
+Fair warning that this engine may or may not run well (or at all, really) on windows (haven't tested it).
 2. Clone the repo
 3. Type `make` to build the program.
 4. To play against the engine, run `xboard -cp -fcp bin/notarookie`.